 Are struggling to find the right bait for your barbel fishing?
-Well we may have the answers for you here are the top five baits that you can use on the rivers this season that will land you your best barbel.
+Well we may have the answers for you here are the top five baits that you can use on the rivers to help you land your best-ever barbel.

 Meat, normally in tinned form such as Spam, is as popular today as it has ever been.
 The beauty of meat is that you can form whatever size hookbait you like with it.
 A big chunk fished on the hair can be a killer hookbait for big fish, while a tin cut into into small cubes is great for using as feed when floatfishing.